Colin-Whelan/SailthruCommunityDocs/Bugs & Quirks/Code/Round().md

 # round()
-The [documentation](https://getstarted.sailthru.com/developers/zephyr-functions-library/round/) isn't worded well - it will not display as a raw whole number, it will display as a number with a single decimal point.
+The [round() function](https://getstarted.sailthru.com/developers/zephyr-functions-library/round/) behaves differently from standard implementations in many programming languages.
+It returns a value with one decimal place, rather than a raw integer.

 ``` handlebars
 {round(50.5)}  = 51.0
 ```

-To display as an int like the documentation suggests, use int() as well:
+To obtain an integer result as commonly expected, combine `round()` with the `int()` function:

 ``` handlebars
 {int(round(50.5))}  = 51